rishabhnk/Machine_Learning/README.md

    **Learned Classification ML Models**- Finished Random Forest Classification and started learning how to evaluate classification models performance from Machine Learning A-Z Udemy Course

    Thoughts: This was a good session.
 After I finish the evaluating classification models performance, I will review the same section for regression and then go on to either neural networks or clustering.

+### Jan 9th 2019:
+   **Applied Learning**- I applied what I have been learning to a new project from DrivenData.
+I joined the Predict Blood Donations competeition and started writing the code.

+   Thoughts: I knew machine learning would be ab tough and exiting journey but it might be a little tougher than I imagined.
+I cant wait to finish ...